-A three-hour drive north of Auckland, The Hokianga is an area surrounding the Hokianga Harbour, also known as the Hokianga River, a long estuarine drowned valley on the west coast of the North Island.
+A three-hour drive north of Auckland, Hokianga is an area surrounding the Hokianga Harbour, also known as the Hokianga River, a long estuarine drowned valley on the west coast of the North Island.
 Europeans first arrived in the region early in the 19th Century but found the area had been inhabited by the Ngapuhi for centuries before.

 Early settlers were less than desirable - many being escaped convicts or deserters.
 The New Zealand Company (a 19th-century English company that played a key role in the colonisation of New Zealand) tried to establish the first settlement here in 1826 but the shipload they bought refused to disembark.
 An Irish couple were the first official settlers and subsequently, the first Catholic mass in New Zealand was celebrated in this area.